Inquest: By region

+Australia

+Australia does not have a single national coronial system.
+Each state and territory operates its own Coroners Court under their own Coroners Acts, though the systems share similarities and core principles.
+Coroners are judicial officers who investigate "sudden, unexpected, violent and accidental deaths" and are responsible for "determining the facts of death including cause and circumstances, or manner, of death".
+An inquest is mandatory in some circumstances, such as persons in the care of the state or deaths in custody.

 United Kingdom

 England and Wales

 In England and Wales, all inquests were once conducted with a jury.
 They acted somewhat like a grand jury, determining whether a person should be committed to trial in connection to a death.
 Such a jury was made up of up to twenty-three men, and required the votes of twelve to render a decision.
 Similar to a grand jury, a coroner's jury merely accused, it did not convict.

 Since 1927, coroner's juries have rarely been used in England.
 Under the Coroners Act 1988, a jury is only required to be convened in cases where the death occurred in prison, police custody, or in circumstances which may affect public health or safety.
 The coroner can actually choose to convene a jury in any investigation, but in practice this is rare.
 The qualifications to sit on a coroner's jury are the same as those to sit on a jury in the Crown Court, the High Court, and the County Court.

 Additionally, a coroner's jury only determines the cause of death; its ruling does not commit a person to trial.
 While grand juries, which did have the power to indict, were abolished in the United Kingdom by 1948 (after being effectively stopped in 1933), coroner's juries retained those powers until the Criminal Law Act 1977.
 This change came about after Lord Lucan was charged in 1975 by a coroner's jury in the death of Sandra Rivett, his children's nanny.

 The charity Inquest looks at inquests concerning contentious deaths including those in places of detention, and has campaigned for reforms to the inquest and coroner's system in England and Wales.